 Can My Partner Do Matched Betting?

-Yes, 2 people from the same household can both do Matched Betting.
+Yes, 2 people from the same household can both do Matched Betting with partner-friendly bookmakers.

 Some bookies won’t allow more than 1 customer per household but most do.
 However, it is generally not as lucrative for the 2nd person.
-Bookmakers might be quicker to restrict, gub or close the accounts.
+Bookmakers might be quicker to gub, restrict or close the accounts.

 Matched betting is new to most people considering it as a new-found form of extra income.
 So it goes without saying there will be questions and apprehensions.

 For me Matched betting really is one of the best ways to make money from home in the UK and is ranked No1 accordingly.